 Holy Oration - This conduit offers a small boost to the cooldown reduction of our Holy Words.

-Focused Mending - Though this only works with the first target you cast Prayer of Mending on, it is a consistent boost to throughput if you are casting it on cooldown.
+Focused Mending - Though this only works with the first target you cast Prayer of Mending on, it is a small boost to throughput if you are casting it on cooldown.

 Lasting Spirit - This one would be used best if paired with the Guardian Angel talent, and used early and often to get the most uses out of a fight.
 This conduit is particularly good on the Sun King's Salvation encounter.